Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/adding-the-aws-sdk.md

 ---
 Here we will set up the AWS SDK to be able to interact with DynamoDDB.

-First thing do yourself a have do the following in your terminal:
+First do the following in your terminal:

 ```
 $ yarn add aws-sdk